-The big ticket question is: How can you make the process simple and pain free when you might not be engaging directly with candidates?
+The big ticket question is: How can you make the process personal and engaging when you aren’t connecting in-person with candidates?

-Just as you would for an in-person interview, you can find creative ways to give candidates the best experience possible while submitting one-way video interviews.
+Just as you would focus on candidates’ expectations for an in-person interview, you can find creative ways to give talent the best experience possible while submitting one-way video interviews.
 Here are a few tips to create a positive one-way video interview experience:

 Interviews are controlled by the employer.
 It’s a simple fact.
 The interviewer asks the questions, guides the conversation, and sets the tone.
-The job candidate is essentially at your mercy — especially in a one-way video interview, when they don’t have a chance to directly ask you questions or read your visual cues.
+The job candidate is essentially at your mercy – especially in a one-way video interview when they don’t have a chance to directly ask you questions or read your visual cues.

-Give candidates their voice back, by adding an open-ended question to a one-way video interview.
+Give candidates some control by adding an open-ended question to a one-way video interview.
 Open up the end of the interview for feedback and comments from the candidate, just like you would open the floor to them at the end of an in-person interview.

 - What’s something you want us to know about your experience that the structure of our questions didn’t permit you to share?”

-Help your candidates feel more comfortable by creating a welcome video.
-Use the video to give them information about your company culture and to prepare them for the interview process.
-After all, 49 percent professionals who recently changed jobs surveyed by LinkedIn said the biggest obstacle in the job search is not knowing what working for an organization is actually like.
+Help candidates feel more comfortable by creating a welcome video.
+Use your personal video message to share unique insights into your company and to prepare them for the interview process.

-Creating welcome videos may feel like a redundant step but it streamlines and creates a better interview experience for the candidate and for you.
-A well-prepared candidate will be less nervous, have more insightful questions to ask, and will have a better understanding of their interest in the position.
+Creating welcome videos may feel like a redundant step but it streamlines and creates a better interview experience for candidates and your hiring team.
+A well-prepared candidate is less nervous, has more insightful questions to ask and a better understanding of their interest in the position.

 Turn the interview tables

 Truthfully, not much – not without some commitment on your part to be transparent and personal through your communication.
 The one-way video is just that — a one-way experience.
-But candidates want to know what working for the company is like, and to get that information, they want to speak with leadership.
-In fact, a 2015 Talent Trends report from LinkedIn showed that the most important thing for 53 percent of candidates was to talk to their future manager.
+But candidates want to know what working for the company is like and to get that information, they want to speak with an interviewer.

-Make the one-way video experience more candidate friendly by allowing them to conduct a one-way video interview with you.
-During their interview, ask candidates what questions they have for their future manager or any questions they have about the job or company, in general.
-Then, record your answers to those questions in a video, and send it to the candidate with your first follow-up.
+Make the one-way video experience more candidate-friendly by allowing them to conduct a one-way video interview with you.
+During their interview, ask candidates what questions they have for their potential future manager or any questions they have about the job or company.
+Then, record your answers in a brief video message and send it to the candidate with your first follow-up.

-This way, even if your schedule won’t allow an in-person or two-way video interview, candidates can still get answers to their questions and feel a personal connection.
-Making the most of video interview software features keeps job seekers interested in the position, and happy with the hiring process.
+Even if your schedule won’t allow an immediate in-person or live video interview, candidates can still get answers to their questions and feel a personal connection.
+Making the most of video interview software features keeps job seekers interested in the position and engaged with the hiring process.

-Skip directive questions, that only require a few words or a short sentence to answer, like “do you have experience with our content management system?” or “have you communicated directly with candidates?”
-If you still need these questions answered, ask the candidate in an email before sending the one-way video invitation.
+Skip directive questions that only require a few words or a short sentence to answer, like “do you have experience with our content management system?” or “have you communicated directly with candidates?”
+If you need these questions answered, ask the candidate in an email before sending the one-way video invitation.

 Instead, focus on behavioral questions.
-These questions will require a more substantial answer from candidates and will allow them to explain how they put their skills into action.
-For example, instead of asking candidates if they have experience communicating with clients, ask them about a time they had to deliver bad news to a client or about a breakdown in communication.
+These questions require a more substantial answer from candidates and allow them to explain how they put their skills into action.
+For example, instead of asking candidates if they have experience communicating with clients, ask them about a time they had to deliver bad news to a client or about a communication breakdown.

-Eliminate stereotypical questions that have been asked over and over again — candidates know how to answer these questions the way employers want them to, and you won’t learn much about candidates that defines them from their competition for the role.
+Eliminate stereotypical questions.
+Candidates know how to answer these questions the way employers want them to so you won’t learn much about candidates that defines them from their competition for the role.
 Try revealing interview questions instead.

 Bend but don’t break

-In an in-person interview, candidates have to answer on the spot.
-They don’t get a re-do, and they cannot take back whatever they say.
-That’s what makes the interview the most stressful part of the job search process — there are no second chances.
+In an in-person interview, candidates answer on the spot.
+They don’t get a re-do and they cannot take back whatever they say.
+That’s what makes the interview the most stressful part of the job search process – there are no second chances.
 After the interview, the candidate replays their answers in their head, thinking about how they wish they had answered the questions.

-But in a one-way video interview, candidates have the luxury of thinking about their answer before they hit the record button.
-It removes a lot of the stress of a traditional interview and allows candidates a better chance of answering questions the way they want to.
+But in a one-way video interview, candidates have the luxury of thinking about their answers before they hit the record button.
+It removes a lot of the stress of a traditional interview and allows candidates a better chance of answering questions thoughtfully and accurately.
 However, there’s still room for error.

-Candidates can stumble over their words, look around the room instead of into the camera, or change their minds about how they want to answer the question.
-In a video interview, mistakes are OK because candidates are typically given a few chances to record their answers.
-But employers can limit the amount of retakes candidates have, which means candidates may have to submit answers they’re not fully satisfied with.
+Candidates can stumble over words, be distracted by something in the room instead of looking into the camera, or change their minds about how they should answer the question.
+In a one-way video interview, mistakes are OK because candidates may be given chances to record their answers.

-Video interviews are a great tool for hiring professionals to speed up the interview process, but they’re also an opportunity to give candidate’s a great job search experience.
+Video interviews are a great tool for hiring professionals to speed up the interview process, but they’re also an opportunity to give candidates a positive and memorable job search experience.
 Candidates depend on you and your hiring team to give them the information they need to do their best in the video interview process and create meaningful connections.